cryogars/CryoPit/README.md

-# CryoPit
+# ❄ CryoPit

-An application for digitizing snow pit field forms.

-## Warning ⚠️

-This codebase is currently being redesigned, and CryoPit is still a Beta product.
-Use at your own risk.
+A snow-pit data logger for field snow science.

+Built was built by the CryoGARS research group at the Department of Geosciences, Boise State University.
+CryoPit is designed so any institution or research group can deploy and adapt it.

 ## Entity-Relationship Diagram

-The proposed ER diagram for CryoPit is below.
+The proposed ER diagram for CryoPit is below (same as the SnowEx DB's schema).
 This version (V1) is compatible with SQLite.
 However, the schema is designed for PostgreSQL/PostGIS migration (V2).

 <div align="center">
   <a href="images/erd.png">